gregorwolf/SAP-NPM-API-collection/apis/mdk-tools/README.md

     ```
 ## Features

+- Builder

+    You can build metadata project into js or zip file.
+    - target

+        Target 'js' can build to bundle.js and bundle.js.map, you can use it to update your local run project.
+        Target 'zip' can build to uploadBundle.zip, you can uploaded it to Mobile Services.

+        The build results are generated in .build folder under project.
+    - project

+        Metadata project, it's current folder if not provided.

+    - externals

+        Libs need to be ignored in webpack bundle process.
+The built-in externals are:
+        - @nativescript/core
+        - mdk-core

+        ```bash
+        mdk build --target zip --externals "@nativescript/geolocation" "external2"
+        ```

+    - filters

+        Project folders/files need to be filtered in bundle procees.
+The builtin filters are:
+        - /Web/

+        ```bash
+        mdk build --target zip --filters "/FolderA/" "/FolderB/readme.txt"
+        ```

+    ```bash
+    mdk build --target js
+    mdk build --target js  --project /path/to/Your-MDK-metadata-project
+    mdk build --target zip --project /path/to/Your-MDK-metadata-project
+    ```

 - Deployer

     You can deploy MDK metadata project directly to SAP Business Technology Platform (BTP) Cloud Foundry environment.